TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 Current status: The term has shed much of its original context and is now used more neutrally.
 In 2026, "sigma energy" means self-assured independence without the original association.

-Our data: We tracked this carefully because of its origins in "alpha male" discourse.
-But by 2026, 68% of Gen Z users in our survey didn't associate it with that context—they just used it to mean "confidently independent."
+From what we've observed: We tracked this carefully because of its origins in "alpha male" discourse.
+But by 2026, most Gen Z users we spoke with didn't associate it with that context—they just used it to mean "confidently independent."

 6. "Ohio" (The Place Name That Became Chaos)